Hypnotherapy for Irritable Bowel Syndrome

 The connection between your mind and your gut is a linked pathway whereby the sensations in your gut reach your brain through a network of nerves in your intestine, which is transferred through your spinal cord to your brain and the connection can work both ways.
 If the brain is affected the gut reacts and vice versa.

-The mayo clinic in America reports that any person can experience stomach pain and bowel irregularities with stress and anxiety, but in IBS sufferers the stress related symptoms of diarrhoea and pain occur with far greater regularity.
-This affects their sense of well-being, activities in work and in family life.
-In America Irritable Bowel Syndrome accounts for the second leading cause of absenteeism from work.
+The Mayo Clinic in America reports that any person can experience stomach pain and bowel irregularities with stress and anxiety, but in IBS sufferers the stress-related symptoms of diarrhoea and pain occur with far greater regularity.
+This affects their sense of well-being and activities at work and in family life.
+In America, Irritable Bowel Syndrome accounts for the second leading cause of absenteeism from work.

 This is why hypnotherapy is such a useful tool in combating Irritable Bowel Syndrome.
 In its purest form hypnotherapy will induce a state of deep relaxation in addition to ego strengthening and helpful suggestions of improvement to your less analytical subconscious mind whilst in trance.

-The hypnotherapist may encourage you to pay less attention to your symptoms, and to ignore the uncomfortable sensations and to not be too fixated on them.
-This is because often, if people have lived with the problem for a long time, they can be hyper vigilant to it which only heightens their anxiety.
+The hypnotherapist may encourage you to pay less attention to your symptoms, and ignore the uncomfortable sensations and to not be too fixated on them.
+This is because often if people have lived with the problem for a long time, they can be hyper-vigilant to it which only heightens their anxiety.

-Hypnotherapy in recent times is proving a popular alternative to conventional treatments and helps not just with the actual symptoms but also improve quality of life and there is substantial evidence in particular that it alleviates abdominal pain and bloating in particular.
+Hypnotherapy in recent times is proven a popular alternative to conventional treatments and helps not just with the actual symptoms but also improves quality of life, there is substantial evidence in particular that it alleviates abdominal pain and bloating in particular.
 In Sweden hypnotherapy is the primary approach for dealing with IBS.

 In a more recent study in 2002 it was found that from 250 people surveyed those receiving hypnotherapy for IBS reported more than 50% reduction in severity of symptoms and improved quality of life.